afterxleep/Bouncer/README.md

 Building
 ----------------------

-Fire up XCode 12 (Currently beta), open Bouncer.xcodeproj and hit Build.
+Fire up XCode 12, open Bouncer.xcodeproj and hit Build.
 There are no dependencies or additional requirements.

 Latest Release
 ----------------------